-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend and submit assessment items for seven (7) out of the eight (8) laboratory sessions
+- Laboratory: There is a compulsory attendance requirement in this course. - Students must attend and submit assessment items for seven (7) out of the eight (8) laboratory sessions

 - Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions.